miku/aboutgo/topics/language/constants/README.md

 > Constants can be character, string, boolean, or numeric values.
 Constants
 > cannot be declared using the := syntax.

+Constants are simple.

+> But in Go, a constant is just a simple, unchanging value, and from here on
+> we're talking only about Go. (https://blog.golang.org/constants)

+## Notes

+* Constants are not variables.
+* They exist only at compilation.
+* Untyped constants can be implicitly converted where typed constants and variables can't.
+* Think of untyped constants as having a Kind, not a Type.
+* Explicit and implicit conversions.

 ```go
 package main